Andreansx/Networking-lab/README.md

     -   Informations about VMs and CTs.
     -   This directory also contain BIOS files and other notes.

--   [`./IaC/`](./IaC/) - As said above, **Infrastructure as Code** projects
-    -   Directories for individual deployments.
-Each contain its own neccessary HCL code and a readme file.

 **4. If you want, you can take a peek at the physical part of homelabbing.
 Look at [Physical installation documentation](#physical-installation-documentation)**